610265158/Peppa_Pig_Face_Landmark/TRAIN/face_landmark/README.md

 1. Download [WFLW](https://wywu.github.io/projects/LAB/WFLW.html) data.
 Set them in train_config.py.
 3. then  `run.sh`

-4. by default it is trained with mobilenetv3-large as backbone.
+4. by default it is trained with mobilenetv3-large as student, efficientnetb5 as teacher.

 ### visualization